dendar/Tanzania-s-Water-Quality-Analysis/README.md

 * Random Forest Classifier: 0.80

+* Random Forest Classifier with SMOTE: 0.77 (but with more even recalls among the different categories)

 * K-Nearest Neighbor Classifier: 0.77

-Looking at all the information provided by these different models, I believe that the best model that I have so far is the Random Forest Classifier (with 1000 estimators).

 When looking at the Confusion Matrices from each model it is clear that there is a certain degree of bias in the models.
 While these models can predict with some degree of confidence the functional and non-functional waterpoints, the waterpoints that are functional but in need of repair are harder to predict.
-This seems to be caused by the fact that there is a great imbalance in the abundance of data from waterpoints that are function and need repair used to train.
-Although I tried to deal with this disproportion using SMOTE and successfully reduced the bias of the models, it resulted in overall lower scores and the ability of predicting accuratly less number waterpoints.
+This seems to be caused by the fact that there is a great imbalance in the abundance of data from waterpoints that are functional and need repair used to train.

+Looking at all the information provided by these different models, I believe that the best model that I have so far is the Random Forest Classifier (with 1000 estimators) where the data was balanced using SMOTE to reduce the bias of the models.
+While this model has a slighly lower accuracy than its native Random Forest Classifier, it recalls the waterpoints more evenly between the different categories, thus allowing to better differentiate between functional, non-functional and functional in need of repair waterpoints.
 Additional work will need to be done to better deal with the bias introduced by the low abundance of functional need repair waterpoints to create a model that accuratly can predict the functionality of waterpoints in Tanzania.
 Moreover, performing hyperparameter tunings can also help with making the models more acurate.

 Importantly from the analyses of some of these decision tree-based models we can infer the importance of each feature in the model which then gives a sense of what features might be key to the functionality of the waterpoints in Tanzania.
 Looking at these, it seems that the quantity of water available in each waterpoints, particularly if they are dry, the population around each waterpoint and the how old the waterpoints is are the most significant to predict the functionality of waterpoints in Tanzania.